xdyushenli/blog/source/_posts/ssr.md

 ---
-title: ssr
+title: SSR 不完全指南
 date: 2020-09-02 19:24:03
-tags: [ react ]
+tags: [ react, ssr, next.js ]
 ---
 # What is SSR?
-SSR(server-side-render) means the content on your webpage rendered in the server not in the browser using JavaScript.
-It will return a fully rendered html file that will directly paint in your screen, not like usual React App created by create-react-app that would return a `.js` file.
+`SSR(server-side-render)` means the content on your webpage rendered in the server not in the browser using JavaScript.

+It will return a fully rendered `.html` file that will directly paint in your screen, not like usual React App created by `create-react-app` that would return a `.js` file.

+The biggest mistake about SSR is

 todo Is it a html file without js at all?
 A pure static resource? todo what is ssg?